Interpolation in Linear Logic and Related Systems

-In the present paper, we deploy algebraic techniques to study interpolation for the consequence relations associated to $\fle$, ${\bf LL}$, and several related systems.
+In the present paper, we use algebraic techniques to study interpolation for the consequence relations associated to $\fle$, ${\bf LL}$, and several related systems.
 In particular, our main result (Theorem~\ref{t:main}) gives that each of these systems has continuum-many axiomatic extensions with the deductive interpolation property.
 Our results rest on algebraization for the aforementioned deductive systems \cite{Galatos2006,AglLL}, as well as the fact that each of these deductive systems has the deductive interpolation property if and only if its associated class of algebraic models has the amalgamation property \cite{CP99}.
 Accordingly, we construct continuum-many varieties (AKA equational classes) of the respective algebraic models that have the amalgamation property.
 We obtain these varieties by constructing generating algebras for them from appropriately chosen abelian groups.
 Our construction of these algebraic models is tailored to exploit the fact that the category of abelian groups is replete with injective objects (see Theorem~\ref{l:embed-inj}), which is the key to getting the amalgamation property for the varieties we identify.